-Coral reef managers can play a key role in herbivore protection by regulating herbivore removal in marine protected areas (MPAs) over which they have jurisdiction, and by working with fishers and fishery managers to protect the viability of herbivore populations in the wider reef ecosystem.
-Fisheries legislation can provide important legal frameworks for protecting herbivores, but, in most instances, existing fishery management strategies have not been designed to protect functional roles such as herbivory.
+Herbivores, are essential for supporting reef resilience and preventing macroalgae from over-growing corals.
+Coral reef managers can play a key role in herbivore protection by regulating herbivore removal in MPAs and by working with fishers and fishery managers to protect the viability of herbivore populations in the wider reef ecosystem.
+Fisheries legislation provides legal frameworks for protecting herbivores, but most existing fishery management strategies have not been designed to protect functional roles such as herbivory.

 A range of conventional fisheries management tools and strategies are available for protecting herbivores.
 These include:

-- Gear restrictions — Herbivores generally are not caught in hook and line fisheries, and instead are targeted using traps, nets or spears.
+Herbivores generally are not caught in hook and line fisheries, and instead are targeted using traps, nets, or spears.
 Some herbivorous fishes, such as parrotfishes, are especially vulnerable to nocturnal spearfishing and spearfishing on SCUBA.
 Limiting use of certain types of fishing gear or fishing times can reduce pressure on herbivores.

 To control the overabundance of marine algae on coral reefs in Maui, Hawai‘i, the opens in a new windowKahekili Herbivore Fisheries Management Area was established.
 It was designed to increase the local abundance of certain herbivorous fishes and sea urchins through fisheries management methods.
 For example, hatchery-raised juvenile urchins (Tripneustes gratilla) have been released onto the reef to graze the invasive algae and promote recovery of the reef.